This 1999 Apple video shows Jony Ive in the process of becoming Jony Ive

 Lastly—and from just earlier this month—here’s Ive helping to introduce the upcoming new Mac Pro, the great-great-grandchild of 1999’s Power Mac G3.
 The video is simultaneously more minimalist and lavish than the G3 one, and looks like it was produced on a budget about a billion times higher.
 You don’t need to see Ive—who is just a voiceover—to know that’s him talking about the new machine’s “absolute flexibility and uncompromising utility.”
 Even the on-screen identification feels superfluous.

 Though Ive is leaving Apple, his influence on its products may be far from over: The company will be a client of LoveFrom, his new design consultancy.
-But he will presumably retire from his duties as video pitchman, which means that this new Mac Pro teaser might be the last time we’ll ever hear that voice in this context.
+But he will surely retire from his duties as video pitchman, which means that this new Mac Pro teaser might be the last time we’ll ever hear that voice in this context.

 Confession time: Whenever I’ve attended an Apple launch and the company has played one of these videos, I’ve gotten a little itchy.
 “Why show up to a live event to watch something so canned?,” I’ve thought to myself.
-Still, now that I know that Ive’s pre-taped appearances may be history, I will miss them.
-Here’s hoping he doesn’t slip entirely behind the scenes now that his keynote duties are likely coming to an end.
+Still, now that I know that Ive’s pre-taped appearances are history, I will miss them.
+Here’s hoping he doesn’t slip entirely behind the scenes now that his keynote duties are coming to an end.